Section detail

 Fatalities

-- If a worker is found dead on the employer’s premises, the WCB will presume the death arose out of and in the course of employment, unless the contrary is shown (POL 04/2014, Fatalities, Presumption).
+- If a worker is found dead on the employer’s premises, the WCB will presume the death arose out of and in the course of employment, unless the contrary is proven (POL 04/2014, Fatalities, Presumption).

 Appeals

 - All decisions are subject to reconsideration.
-If a worker or employer disagrees with a claim decision, they may request a reconsideration or an appeal.
+If a worker or employer disagrees with a claim decision, they may request a reconsideration or submit an appeal.
 POL 23/2014, Reversing Decisions, and POL 21/2013, Appeals – Claims, will apply.